Park Opera South Hill Park

 Many of our productions are enhanced by movement and dancing.
 We have been fortunate to work with The Susan Handy School of Dancing whose Principal, Susan Handy, has choreographed several of our productions, notably Hansel and Gretel , for which Susan Handy produced a ballet of fourteen angels for 15 minutes, and was one of the highlights of the performance.

-Members of our chorus enjoy the challenge of performing sometimes quite complicated dances, and this was the case in Eugene Onégin , when Dawn Thompson direted a lively Russian peasant dance and a stately minuet which were described in a review as "lively and wittily managed" and "particularly inspired."
+Members of our chorus enjoy the challenge of performing sometimes quite complicated dances, and this was the case in Eugene Onégin in 2000, when Dawn Thompson directed a lively Russian peasant dance and a stately minuet which were described in a review as "lively and wittily managed" and "particularly inspired."

-Recently, our dancing has been choreographed by Lucy Dickson, a member of the chorus.
-A pupil of Susan Handy, Lucy has been singing and dancing in our productions since she was five in 1987.
-Lucy has been responsible for the choreography of A Masked Ball (in which the ball scene was described as "memorable and beautifully choreographed"), The Queen of Spades ("The choreography in this performance was simply astonishing, perhaps most impressively in the lovely masque, with its classic shepherds and shepherdesses"), and most recently La Traviata ("We also enjoyed the gypsy dancers, they too were clearly both trained and experienced dancers who brought a light hearted touch to the opera: congratulations to Lucy Dickson who both danced and choreographed").
+Recently, our dancing has been choreographed by Lucy Dickson.
+Once a pupil of Susan Handy, Lucy has been singing and dancing in our productions since she was five in 1987.
+Lucy has been responsible for the choreography of A Masked Ball (in which the ball scene was described as "memorable and beautifully choreographed"), The Queen of Spades in 2003 ("The choreography in this performance was simply astonishing, perhaps most impressively in the lovely masque, with its classic shepherds and shepherdesses"), La Traviata ("We also enjoyed the gypsy dancers, they too were clearly both trained and experienced dancers who brought a light hearted touch to the opera: congratulations to Lucy Dickson who both danced and choreographed") and the movement in Turandot which included a spectacular ribbon dance.

 If you are interested in dancing in our productions, please contact Lucy Dickson on lvkdickson@aol.com.